putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The vision blurred for a second and then snapped into a sharp view.
 He strained his eyes again.
 He could just make out two small round shapes that seemed to be floating, less than a meter from the forest floor.
 What is it?
 Had he been seen?
 Was it even there at all?
 He considered firing, but “do not engage.”
 If it wasn’t a Rebel, he knew the report of his blaster shot would be heard for kilometers.
 His finger squeezed and then relaxed.
 He had to be sure.

-He stared more, as the enhance mode struggled to lock onto something, anything in the nighttime shadows.
+He stared more, as the enhanced mode struggled to lock onto something, anything in the nighttime shadows.
 He was sure he could begin to make something out.
 But what was it?
 Was it moving?
 The shapes disappeared for a split second.
 He was trying to process what he was seeing.
 They floated like two glowing discs in the darkness.
 They vanished and reappeared again.

 Suddenly he realized what he was seeing.
 Eyes in the dark.
 Blinking.